Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 This is not a bet on whether the product can be built.
 Four houses, the catalog, the manufacturing backbone, the AI stack, and the conversion floor are live — assembled over 29 years on a fraction of a venture-funded cost.
 Capital here is pointed at reach, not research.

-What capital buys
+What capital enables

 For strategic & long-term capital